-Cloth diapers vs disposables: It seems to be one of the great mom-debates of our generation, right up there with breastfeeding, sleep training and vaccinations, to name a few.
+Cloth diapers vs disposables: It seems to be one of the great mom-debates of our generation, right up there with breastfeeding and sleep training, to name a few.

-It wasn’t an option that was even on my radar until my third baby, when budgeting became an even higher priority and at the same time, more friends were beginning to use cloth diapers.
+It wasn’t an option that was even on my radar until my third baby.
+That’s when budgeting became an even higher priority and at the same time, more friends were beginning to use cloth diapers.

 If you found this post, I’m assuming you’re either considering using cloth diapers, are curious about the benefits of cloth, or are looking to be swayed one way or another on the question of cloth versus disposable diapers.